Junk Science in the Marketplace

 They misleadingly state that it is "substantiated by the Nobel Medical Committee", but the rreference they give has nothing to do with the product.
 Like many manufacturers, they prominently mention that it has FDA approval, but fail to note that such approval for devices (as opposed to medications) simply means that it is safe to use; it certainly does not support the ridiculous claims.

 How does the finished water differ from ordinary pure water?
-The answer would make anyone who has completed a high school chemistry course howl with laughter:
+The answer (found on an earlier Web page) would make anyone who has completed a high school chemistry course howl with laughter:

 [This] water has higher molecular energy, faster vibrational frequencies and more intensive vibrational waves.
 During the ... activation process, the configuration of the water molecules makes the hydrogen-bonding structure stronger.
 Although the shape of the molecules has changed, the basic structure remains the same.